Attractions, Activities, and Romantic Things to Do in Quebec City This Summer

 Summer is short in Quebec, so you better make the most of it!
 Step outside at these places to get comfortable while enjoying the fresh air.

-• Le Sacrilège – Step through the bar to discover outdoor seating in the backyard, so hidden it will seem like you’re in a speakeasy.
+- Le Sacrilège – With a newly redone terrace for 2024, come discover their outdoor seating in the backyard, so hidden it will seem like you’re in a speakeasy.
 More than a charming atmosphere, Le Sacrilège also has deals on local beer!
 After a day exploring the city, come here for a delectable and effective wind-down, the way locals do it.

 13. Soak-up some Quebec art and heritage